 - 3. Evacuate to static micron level ≤500 for at least one (1) hour. - 4.
 Micron level must remain ≤500 for two (2) hours.
-If the vacuum gauge rises and stops, the system could contain moisture; therefore, it will be necessary to repeat the steps of vacuum break and drying. - 5.
+If the vacuum gauge rises and stops, the system may contain moisture; therefore, it will be necessary to repeat the steps of vacuum break and drying. - 5.
 After maintaining the system in vacuum for two (2) hours, check if the vacuum gauge rises or not.
 If it doesn't rise, then the system is properly evacuated. - 6.
 Close manifold gauges. - 7.
 Shut the valves before turning off and disconnecting the vacuum pump.

-Appearances will vary depending on model.
+Outdoor Units Manifold Valve Pressure Gauge Open Open Open Appearances will vary depending on model.

-Figure 103: Evacuation Procedure Diagram.
+Figure 101: Evacuation Procedure Diagram.